-To configure and fine-tune some advanced features of WanGuard Filter, go to Configuration " General Settings " Mitigation Options.
+To configure and fine-tune some advanced features of Wanguard Filter, go to Configuration " General Settings " Mitigation Options.

-All configuration options listed below are related only to the decoder selected next to the Mitigation Options for Decoder field located on the top bar.
+All configuration options listed below are relevant only for the decoder selected in the Mitigation Options for Decoder field located on the top bar.